Car market 2023, annual data on best-selling cars in Italy

 Car market, sales data in Italy 2023 [definitivi]

 Update of car market data in Italy.
-The best-selling car in Italy in 2023 was the Fiat Panda which occupied the first position with 102,625 registrationsin front of Dacia Sandero and to Lancia Ypsilon.
+The best-selling car in Italy in 2023 was the Fiat Panda with 102,625 registrationsin front of Dacia Sandero and to Lancia Ypsilon.

 |POS